sde-coursepack/sde-coursepack.github.io/modules/construction/_posts/2022-02-08-Build-Tools.md

 # Build Tools

 In this module, we will discuss using build tools.
-We will start in this unit by talking about what Build tools are and why we need them.
-We will then specifically look at `gradle` in the next until.
+We will start this unit by talking about what Build tools are and why we need them.
+We will then specifically look at `gradle` in the next unit.

 ---